I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_multiplane_overlay_attributes3.md

 The driver and hardware can use the ClipRect member to apply a common stretch factor as the clipping changes when an app occludes part of the DstRect destination rectangle.

+`Rotation`

+Specifies the clockwise rotation of the overlay plane, given as a value from the D3DDDI_ROTATION enumeration.

+`Blend`

+Specifies the blend mode that applies to this overlay plane and the plane beneath it, given as a value from the DXGK_MULTIPLANE_OVERLAY_BLEND enumeration.

 `ColorSpaceType`

 Specifies the colorspace configuration, given as a value from the D3DDDI_COLOR_SPACE_TYPE enumeration.

-`DstRect`

-Specifies the destination rectangle, of type RECT, relative to the monitor resolution.

-`Flags`

-Specifies a combination of flip operations by Oring values in the DXGK_MULTIPLANE_OVERLAY_FLAGS enumeration.

-`Rotation`

-Specifies the clockwise rotation of the overlay plane, given as a value from the D3DDDI_ROTATION enumeration.

-`SDRWhiteLevel`

-`SrcRect`

-Specifies the source rectangle, of type RECT, relative to the source resource.

 `StretchQuality`

 Specifies the overlay plane's stretch quality, given as a value from the DXGK_MULTIPLANE_OVERLAY_STRETCH_QUALITY enumeration.

+`SDRWhiteLevel`

 ## Requirements